How Did This Spiky Weed Become A Symbol of Scotland?

 In 1687, Scotland’s premier Order of Chivalry, the Order of the Thistle, was established .
 The members of this most ancient and noble order wear a collar chain whose links are made of golden thistles.
 The Knights and Ladies of the Thistle also wear a breast star which bears the thistle emblem and a motto which is regularly associated with it, Nemo Me Impune Lacessit – ‘no-one provokes me with impunity’.

-If anyone has a better legend to tell, please share.What about you?
-What do you think?
+If anyone has a better legend to tell, please share.Ideas anyone?